jimweirich/Given/README.md

 combination of setup methods (or :before actions in RSpec) and code in the test.

-In the example code above, we see two starting points of interest.
+In the example code above, we see three starting points of interest.
 One is an empty, just freshly created stack.
-The other starting point is a stack with several items already push onto it.
+The next is a stack with exactly one item.
+The final starting point is a stack with several items.

-The setup methods are explicitly named by the given section.
-The name of the setup method should be carefully named to provide the human reader the necessary information.
+A precondition in the form "Given(:var) {...}" creates an accessor method named "var".
+The accessor is lazily initialized by the code block.

+A precondition in the form "Given {...}" just executes the code block for side effects.

+The preconditions are run in order of definition.
+Nested contexts will inherit the preconditions from the enclosing context, with out preconditions running before inner preconditions.

 ### When

-The _When_ section specifies the code to be tested ... oops, excuse me ... specified.
+The _When_ block specifies the code to be tested ... oops, excuse me ... specified.
 After the preconditions in the given section are met, the when code block is run.

+Each new _When_ block will start a new scenario.
+Therefore, there may be only one _When_ block for any given scenario.

 ### Then